akankshamukhriya/Building-ODE/README.md

 The Data.zip file contains eleven benchmark datasets, with the pre-processed versions, as used in the paper.
 All these files are in form of Comma Separated Values (.csv).
 The benchmark datasets used in the paper are:
 ALOI, PenDigits, ANN-Thyroid, SatImage, PageBlocks, OpticalDigits, SpamBase, Waveform, InternetAds, Pima, and Arrhythmia.
 For some of these we use original versions given in UCI repository, while for others we use some versions given in DAMI repository: https://www.dbs.ifi.lmu.de/research/outlier-evaluation/DAMI/.
 For all the versions, we present details in the paper, and the same versions are attached here.

+Following are the list of .R files required to run the ensemble selection approach:

+1. Base Outlier Detection Methods:
+In our work, we use six base detectors: Average k-NN, LOF, KDEOS, COF, LDOF, and LDF detectors.
+Other than for Average k-NN, we use ELKI framework to execute rest five detectors on eleven benchmark datasets, used in the manuscript.
+ELKI is an open source software, and the link, as provided in the paper, is: https://elki-project.github.io/algorithms/

+2. Existing Member Selection Approaches for Outlier Detection Ensembels:
+Following are the state-of-art member selection methods for outlier detection ensembles, which we use in this work to validate performance of the AnD-SELECT, described as corresponding .R files

+(1) Vselect.R: Vertical Selection Method for Ensembles for Outlier Detection [Rayana et. al. 2015] (2) Boostselect.R:  Unsupervised Boosting-based Member Selection for Outlier Detection [Campos 2018]

+3.

+Evaluation:
+AveragePrecision.m (returns average precision, precision and recall)

+How to run?
+execute runEnsemble.m file which serially runs
+- FeatureExtractionChallengeNetwork.m (features are extracted for sample rate 600 seconds)
+- individual base algorithms (EBED.m, PTSAD.m, SpiritTest.m, ASED.m MAED.m) for feature unweighted degree (UW) [undirected graph feature]
+- five different ensemble approaches [runFull.m, runSELECT.m (SELECT_H), runSELECT.m (SELECT_V), runDivE.m, runULARA.m]
+- comparing the results of the different ensemble approaches by calculating average precision given the ground truth of the dataset
+- Characterization is done on a sample anomalous time tick 377 to find anomalous nodes and different ensemble results are compared similarly as the event detection phase